spatialthoughts/qgis-tutorials/de/_sources/docs/3/landuse_buffer.rst.txt

     .. image:: /static/3/landuse_buffer/images/22.png
        :align: center

-23.Select ``LandUse2020`` as :guilabel:`Input layer` and click :guilabel:`Run`.
+23. Select ``LandUse2020`` as :guilabel:`Input layer` and click :guilabel:`Run`.

     .. image:: /static/3/landuse_buffer/images/23.png
        :align: center

 24. The spatial index is created for the layer.
 You can verify this by checking the property of the layer.
-Tight-click on the layer and click :guilabel:`Properties`.
+Right-click on the layer and click :guilabel:`Properties`.

     .. image:: /static/3/landuse_buffer/images/24.png
        :align: center